Bleuje/interactive-physarum/README.md

 It's designed for xbox gamepad.

 - Have a "*pen*" with location controlled by a joystick.
-The area near the pen has different simulation parameters comapred to *background*, and linear interpolation (with a gaussian function) is done between pen and background.
+The area near the pen has different simulation parameters compared to *background*, and linear interpolation (with a gaussian function) is done between pen and background.
 - The other joystick can displace particles near the pen area.
 Some noise is used for better looking displacement.
 - simulation parameters of pen and background areas can be chosen with pad controls, there are currently 19 kinds of settings.
 - button to set random settings